Out of all the glues used in woodworking, CA glue is an increasingly popular glue among woodworkers.

 CA adhesives are extremely useful when used for stabilizing and bonding hard material.

-However, when used for joints that will undergo shear stress, CA glue is not suitable due to its brittleness.
+However, when used for joints that will undergo shear stress, instant glue is not suitable due to its brittleness.

 It is better to use epoxy glue or polyurethane glue for this.

-When working with ca glue on your projects, you can choose to use an accelerator.
+When working with this glue on your projects, you can choose to use an accelerator.